Act I · The Grove

 They seem more than content to spend the time together, and the three of us head out.

-As we head down the trail, Shadowheart steps next to Bex.
+As we head down the trail, Shadowheart walks next to Bex.
 "You're from Elturel.
-If you were out on the River Road, how in the hells did you get caught up in the Descent?
+If you were on the River Road, how did you get caught in the descent?
 I didn't think the land beyond the city's borders was taken."

-Bex looks at her feet.
 "It's true.
-It didn't.
-I ended up in the city because I was chasing after Danis."
+It wasn't.
+I ended up in the city because of Danis, honestly."

 Shadowheart furrows her brow.
 "Danis made you go into the city?"